 Help support our archives!

 Archive materials are sought by the Dallas Central Office.
 One way to carry the message is to preserve the collective heritage of our Fellowship.
 As members of AA, it is our responsibility to collect, preserve and share historical memorabilia for ourselves and future members.
 We are trying to do just that at your Central Office.
 At this point we have a small but growing collection on display and we hope to add to our collection as material is donated.
 Please consider contributing your AA material to our archives.
 We have a federally trained archivist on staff who will be happy to answer any questions you may have.
-For more information, please contact Janis R, Assistant Director.
+For more information, please contact our office staff.

 It has come to our attention that many AA members do not know whether their home group supports the Central Office or not.
 Accordingly, we are now posting here the amounts of group contributions to the DIA per a resolution of the Trustees made April 10, 2003.
 These figures will be updated regularly.
 Please also note the posting of the monthly roll call of the Intergroup meeting, heretofore available only in the DIALog.
 Visit the NETA (Area 65) Website District Map of our service area Traditions Checklist from the AA Grapevine.
 (Many groups use this for group inventories.)
 Service piece from GSO about “Conference-Approved Literature.”
 Interesting FAQS about the Big Book AA Senior Adviser Bob P’s talk to the 1986 General Service Conference Twelve Concepts for World Service – Online Version of Conference-Approved Pamphlet

 The Concepts Checklist is a service piece produced by our GSO.
 PDF format.